kuvivek/drivingTheoryInGermany/README.md

 **Comment**: These devices for marking work and accident sites prohibit driving on the marked road surface and guide you past it.
 The best way to behave is to drive past such places quickly so as not to hinder rescue operations or other work.

-729. What should you anticipate in this situation?  - Video Question
+729. What should you anticipate in this situation?  - Video Question (---IMP)
 <img src="https://schueler.click-learn.info/BilderV2/BS_2_1_07_014_1_ende.jpg"  width="50%"/>

 ❌ The white truck performs a turn
 ❌ The tractor moves onto the road
 ✅ The driver of the blue vehicle fails to see me
 **Comment**: The motto here is: Watch out!
 Large vehicles make oncoming traffic difficult to see.
 Another vehicle appears behind the person turning off and may drive past me into my lane.
 Did the driver see me?
 TIP: Watch the movie several times, observe the traffic situation.
 What is happening in oncoming traffic?
+My comment: White Truck is although performing any turn, because it's left blinker is active, despite of that it is incorrect.
+May be the option talks about the turn towards right into our lane.

 730. What should you do now?
 <img src="https://schueler.click-learn.info/BilderV2/BS_2_1_06_018_1_ende.jpg"  width="50%"/>